Ambiliambu/ecommerce/README.md

 # SHOPPERS : E-Commerece website
-Shoppers allow users to choose the products in the website.<br/>
+Shoppers is an E-commerce website that allows users to choose the products on the website and can make the payment after hand-pick the method.<br/>

 ## Technologies used
 • Node.js<br/>